Lachlan-Mayne/english-notes/Peter/Human Resources.md

 ## Job Design
 **The strategy of determining the tasks for workers to carry out in an effort to motivate them.**

+## 2 Main Options:
+**General Tasks:**
+- Giving employees a wider range of tasks in their role, rather than a single repetitive t